-In a first step, nominations for members of a Change Management Task Force (CMTF) that will steer this change process will be collected and will compose a Long List of candidates.
-SuSanA members and partners are welcome to nominate candidates that fullfill some of the criteria mentioned above.
-Likewise, interested candidates are also invited to submit their own nomination.
-Please find the Terms of Reference (ToR) for the CMTF here, nominations can be submitted online here.
+In a first step, nominations for members of a Change Management Task Force (CMTF) that will steer this change process were collected and composed a Long List of candidates.
+SuSanA members and partners were welcomed to nominate candidates that fullfill some of the criteria mentioned above.
+Likewise, interested candidates were also invited to submit their own nomination.
+Please find the Terms of Reference (ToR) for the CMTF here.

-In a second step, all persons on the long list will be contacted and asked to submit an Expression of Interest to be part of the CMTF.
+In a second step, all persons on the long were be contacted and asked to submit an Expression of Interest to be part of the CMTF.

-Interviews and the final selection of the CMTF will follow the criteria defined above and take place in June 2019.
-Afterwards, the CMTF will be introduced to the Core Group.
+Interviews and the final selection of the CMTF followed the criteria defined above and took place in June 2019.
+Afterwards, the CMTF was be introduced to the Core Group.

-Result of this phase: The CMTF establishes itself and begins work with Phase 1.
+Result of this phase: The CMTF established itself and began work with Phase 1.